-- 1 From the session manager object, obtain a reference to the current IT PSS::TransactionalSession2 instance, tx session2. - 2 Call refresh_master() on the transactional session instance to force the election of a new master.
-The timeout parameter places an upper limit on the length of time that is taken to elect the master. - 3 If the return value is an empty string, "", this implies a new master could not be found. - 4 If the master name, name, matches the current replica name, replica name nc(), this means the current application is the new master.
+- 1. From the session manager object, obtain a reference to the current IT\PSS::TransactionalSession2 instance, tx\session2. - Call refresh\master() on the transactional session instance to force the election of a new master.
+The timeout parameter places an upper limit on the length of time that is taken to elect the master. - 3.
+If the return value is an empty string, "", this implies a new master could not be found. - 4.
+If the master name, name, matches the current replica name, replica\name\nc(), this means the current application is the new master.
 You might also want to set a flag at this point, to record that this application is the master.

-Note: You can check at any time whether or not the current replica is the master by calling the IT_PSS::TransactionalSession::is_replica() operation.
+Note: You can check at any time whether or not the current replica is the master by calling the IT\PSS::TransactionalSession::is\replica() operation.
 A return value of false implies the current application is the master.

-- 5 The replica list, ns_list, holds a table of replica name/delegate IOR pairs.
-Here it is implemented as a list of NamedReplica objects (see Example 3 on page 264).
-The ReplicaList constructor automatically populates the table by reading the replica configuration (see "Configuring the Replica Group" on page 262). - 6 Process the items in ns_list using an iterator (the ReplicaList type is based on the std::list standard template type). - 7 The set_remote_master_delegate() function is just a placeholder.
-What you need to do at this point is to store a reference to the remote master delegate in a variable-for example, Example 4 on page 265 stores the master delegate reference in m_remote_master_delegate. - 8 If the master delegate has not been found at this point, it implies that the replica name returned from refresh_master() matches none of the known replicas in ns_list (this should never happen).
+5. The replica list, ns\list, holds a table of replica name/delegate IOR pairs.
+Here it is implemented as a list of NamedReplica objects (see Example 83 on page 579).
+The ReplicaList constructor automatically populates the table by reading the replica configuration (see "Configuring the Replica Group" on page 577).

-Current master replica name

-The name of the current master replica is available from the operation IT_PSS::TransactionalSession2::refresh_master()-see Example 8.
-This returns either the name of the current master or an empty string, if there is no master available.
-It takes a timeout parameter that allows the function to block for a period until a new master is found.

-Example 8Getting the master's name
+process the items in $ns{list}$ using an iterator (the ReplicaList type is sed on the std::list standard template type).
+Wł ma e set_remote_master_delegate() function is just a placeholder. hat you need to do at this point is to store a reference to the remote ster delegate in a variable-for example, Example 84 on page 580 res the master delegate reference in m_remote_master_delegate. the he master delegate has not been found at this point, it implies that replica name returned from refresh_master() matches none of known replicas in ns_list (this should never happen).
+Current master replica name IT_PSS: This retu there is he of the current master replica is available from the operation :TransactionalSession2::refresh_master()-see Example 88. urns either the name of the current master or an empty string, if no master available.
+It takes a timeout parameter that allows the to block for a period until a new master is found.
+Example 88: Getting the master's name TimeBa IT_PSS IT_PSS timeout for 30 seconds se::TimeT timeout = 30 1000000L; ::TransactionalSession_var tx_session = ::TransactionalSession2_var tx_session2 = IT PSS::TransactionalSession2:: narrow(session.in());

-'''

-// C++

-// Set timeout for 30 seconds

-TimeBase::TimeT timeout = 30 10000000L;

-IT_PSS::TransactionalSession_var tx_session = ...

-IT_PSS::TransactionalSession2_var tx_session2 =

-IT_PSS::TransactionalSession2::narrow(session.in());

-CORBA::String_var name =
+CORBA::String\var name = tx\session2->refresh\master(timeout);

-tx session2->refresh master(timeout);

-'''